-TO: Chemical Manufacturer, Importer, Distributor FROM: DATE: RE: Chemical Material Safety Data Sheets On (date) we re equested a current Material Safety Data Sheet on the following products: ceived them.
-Your prompt attention to this is necessary for us to complete our Hazard n Program.
-Please respond to this second request by (fifteen days after the date of this
+On (date) we requested a current Material Safety Data Sheet on the following products:

+We have not received them.
+Your prompt attention to this is necessary for us to complete our Hazard Communication Program.
+Please respond to this second request by (fifteen days after the date of this letter).